React-Automation-Studio/React-Automation-Studio/README.md

 ```

-The default is to place the EPICS installation inside the epics subfolder for the installation folder Automation Studio's.
+The default is to place the EPICS installation inside the epics subfolder for the installation folder React Automation Studio's.

 It is also necessary then to create a symbolic link to /epics , otherwise the configure RELEASE files need to be updated manualy